KarlRetumban/Customer-Segmentation-on-Retail-Supermarket-data/README.md

 ### Classify new data into Customer Segments
-We wil classify the new batch of customer data into the customer segment where they below. we will use our fitted model in classifyingwhich segment they belong.
+We wil classify the new batch of customer data into the customer segment where they belong.
+We will use our fitted model in classifying which segment they belong.

 ~~~ python
 #Classify new data into cluster